UMNO: The New Economic Policy

-After Tun Razak succeeded the Tunku in 1970, he began asserting UMNO's leadership in the Alliance more strongly.
+After Abdul Razak succeeded the Tunku in 1970, he began asserting UMNO's leadership in the Alliance more strongly.
 When the Tunku led the coalition, he had always consulted Alliance leaders regarding policy—if an Alliance leader objected, the policy was not passed.
-Under Tun Razak, UMNO was the base of the Alliance and thus the government.
+Under Abdul Razak, UMNO was the base of the Alliance and thus the government.
 The NOC which he led until Parliament reconvened consisted of 7 Malays, one Chinese and one Indian.

-In Tun Razak's cabinet, the two most powerful men other than him were Ismail Abdul Rahman and Ghazali Shafie, who had declared the Westminster-style Parliamentary system inappropriate for Malaysia.
-Tun Razak also readmitted to the party "ultras" who had been expelled, like Mahathir and Musa Hitam.
-Mahathir gained notoriety after his expulsion from UMNO by authoring The Malay Dilemma, a book promptly banned from Malaysia, which posited that the Malays are the definitive people of Malaysia, and thus deserved special rights as the sovereign people of the nation.
+In Abdul Razak's cabinet, the two most powerful men other than him were Ismail Abdul Rahman and Ghazali Shafie, who had declared the Westminster-style Parliamentary system inappropriate for Malaysia.
+Abdul Razak also readmitted to the party "ultras" who had been expelled, like Mahathir and Musa Hitam.
+Mahathir gained notoriety after his expulsion from UMNO by authoring The Malay Dilemma, a book promptly banned from Malaysia, which posited that the Malays are the definitive people of Malaysia and thus deserved special rights as the sovereign people of the nation.
 It also controversially argued that the Malays needed affirmative action to overcome deficiencies in their genetic stock.

-Hussein Onn, son of UMNO founder Dato' Onn Ja'afar, soon became a rising star in UMNO.
-After Ismail died suddenly of a heart attack in 1973, Hussein Onn succeeded him as Deputy Prime Minister.
-In the cabinet reshuffle that promoted Hussein Onn, Mahathir was given the key post of Minister for Education.

-The Tun Razak government announced the New Economic Policy in 1971.
+The Abdul Razak government announced the New Economic Policy in 1971.
 Its stated goal was to "eventually eradicate poverty... irrespective of race" through a "rapidly expanding economy" which emphasised to increase the Malays' share in the national economy to a reasonable portion between all the races.
 The NEP targeted a 30 per cent Malay share of the economy by 1990.
 The government contended that this would lead to a "just society" ("Masyarakat Adil"), the latter slogan being used to promote acceptance of the policy.
 Quotas in education and the civil service that the Constitution had explicitly provided for were expanded by the NEP, which also mandated government interference in the private sector.
-For instance, 30% of all shares in initial public offerings would be disbursed by the government to selective Bumiputras.
+For instance, 30% of all shares in initial public offerings would be disbursed by the government to selective Bumiputeras.
 The old civil service hiring quota of 4 Malays for every non-Malay's was effectively disregarded in practice; between 1969 and 1973, 98% of all new government employees were Malay.
 Five new universities were opened under the NEP, two of which were targeted to focus on the poor Malays and Muslim citizens.

-Tun Razak also began shoring up the government by bringing in several former opposition parties into the fold of the Alliance.
+Abdul Razak also began shoring up the government by bringing in several former opposition parties into the fold of the Alliance.
 Gerakan, PPP, PAS, and several former opposition parties in East Malaysia joined the coalition, which was renamed as Barisan Nasional.
 Barisan was formally registered as an organisation in 1974, the same year in which a general election was held.